vlejd/macko_spmv/media/README.md

 Finally, these improvements hold all the way to density 10%, where we see 5x memory reduction and 4x speedup.

 If you want to reproduce End2End inference results, follow [technical instructions](../TECHNICAL_README.md).

+# Conclusion

+We managed to break a mytical boundary of 50% unstructured sparsity and showed, that with proper format and kernel it leads to practical memory reduction and speedups.

+We hope this work will spark more interest in unstructured pruning, and helps to make sparsity more viable alternative to quantization.

 # Afterword